Temple Emanuel (Creve Coeur, Missouri)

-Temple Emanuel is a Reform synagogue located at 12166 Conway Road, near the corner of New Ballas Road, in Creve Coeur, Missouri.
+Temple Emanuel is a Reform Jewish synagogue located at 12166 Conway Road, near the corner of New Ballas Road, in Creve Coeur, Missouri, in the United States.
 Organized in 1956, it is affiliated with the Union for Reform Judaism (UAHC).
 It has a membership of 300 families.

-The Temple is notable not only for its size, but for its unique modern architecture.
+The Temple is notable not only for its size, but for its unique Modernist architecture.

 History

 A group of parents in the area first had the idea to form a synagogue in the 1940s as a way to further their children's religious education.
 They founded St. Louis School for Judaism in September 1953 and organized the synagogue in 1956, choosing the name "Temple Emanuel" on December 16, 1956.
 It was the first Reform congregation founded in St. Louis in 70 years.
 The congregation initially had 48 families, and services were held at the Bible Presbyterian Church.
 Construction at the Conway Road site began in September 1961, and the completed building was dedicated in January 1963.
-The synagogue is affiliated with [the URJ, which was formerly called] the UAHC.
+The synagogue is affiliated with [the Union for Reform Judaism, which was formerly called] the UAHC.

 In March 2008, the synagogue and Temple Israel in Creve Coeur (which had approximately 1,000 families) announced a plan to merge, which would have created a congregation of 1,400 families, one of the area's largest Reform Jewish congregations.
 After two months of discussions among some leaders of the synagogues, the matter became public when the two Boards of Directors were asked for their input.
 The membership of Temple Emanuel were given presentations on possible merger in April.
 The school enrollment had declined from 137 students in 2001 to 79 students in 2008.
 Ultimately, after 2/3 of congregants indicated that they preferred independence in balloting the following month, the congregation decided overwhelmingly to remain independent.

 In 2010, Temple Emanuel mounted an exhibition of black and white photographs of Albanian Muslims who rescued 2,000 Jews during the Holocaust.
 Its rabbi said a goal of the congregation with the exhibit was "to tell people ... these are examples of Muslim-Jewish respect, tolerance and love."